KoskoPro/goitpython/README.md

 # goitpython
-My first completed exercise in the Python language.
+My first completed exercise on ITMarathon by Python.
 It's a game.